A Tour of the Metropolitan Museum of Art – MET

 - This Standing Male Worshiper carved from gypsum alabaster is shown with clasped hands and a wide-eyed gaze.
 It was placed in a temple and dedicated to a Sumerian god, to pray perpetually on behalf of the person it represented.
-This statue is one of twelve figures known collectively as the Tell Asmar Hoard dating back to 2900–2550 BC and was discovered in 1933 at Eshnunna in eastern Iraq.
+This statue is one of twelve figures known collectively as the Tell Asmar Hoard, dating back to 2900–2550 BC and was discovered in 1933 at Eshnunna in eastern Iraq.
 It is historically unique because it is one of a few definitive examples of the abstract style of Early Dynastic temple sculpture.

 - Head of a Beardless Royal Attendant – Eunuch

 - This relief fragment shows the head of a beardless male royal attendant, possibly a Eunuch.
 The attendant is depicted with a hairstyle typical for an Assyrian courtier and with a large earring.
-Similar earrings with three projecting studs have been discovered in the royal tombs at Nimrud, where they are made of gold and set with colourful stones.
+Similar earrings with three projecting studs have been discovered in the royal tombs at Nimrud, where they are made of gold and set with colorful stones.

 - Human-Headed Winged Bull (Lamassu)

-- This Human-Headed Winged Bull is a Lamassu which is an Assyrian protective deity, often depicted as having a human head, the body of a bull or a lion, and bird wings.
+- This Human-Headed Winged Bull is a Lamassu, which is an Assyrian protective deity, often depicted as having a human head, the body of a bull or a lion, and bird wings.
 The horned cap attests to its divinity, and the motif of a winged animal with a human head is common to the Near East.
 The first distinct lamassu motif appeared in Assyria as a symbol of power.